In today’s digital world, you’ve probably interacted with a chatbot. Consider some familiar scenarios.

 - Thank you for visiting our site.
 How can I help you today?

-Chatbots are a form of conversational AI designed to simplify human interaction with computers.
-Using a computer program that simulates human conversation, chatbots can understand and respond to human input through spoken or written language.
+A chatbot is a form of conversational artificial intelligence (AI) designed to simplify human interaction with computers.
+Using a computer program that simulates human conversation, chatbots can understand and respond to user questions and input through spoken and written language.

-- Customer service chatbots: Many businesses are using chatbots as a first contact when customers need help.
-In almost every industry, companies employ chatbots to help customers easily navigate their websites, answer simple questions and direct people to the relevant points of contact.
+- Customer service.
+Many businesses use chatbots as a first contact for customer support.
+Almost every industry employs them to help customers navigate their websites, answer simple queries and find relevant points of contact.

-- E-commerce chatbots: Retail companies and telecommunication providers use chatbots as an additional interaction channel with their customers.
-The bot is designed to lead customers through a linear process flow to complete requests or transactions.
+- E-commerce.
+Retail companies and telecommunication providers use chatbots as an additional interaction channel for their customers.
+These bots are designed to lead customer interactions through a linear process flow to complete requests or transactions.
 When needed, they can initiate human intervention by escalating requests to a customer service representative.

-- Virtual assistant chatbots: Personal assistants like Siri, Cortana and Alexa have risen in popularity as their benefits have become readily available and easily embedded into the daily life of consumers.
+- Virtual assistants.
+Personal virtual assistants like Alexa have risen in popularity as they’ve become more broadly available and are easily embedded into consumers’ daily lives.
 People use them to quickly retrieve information, schedule appointments and interact with smart home features.
 With the rise of generative AI, customers and bots can interact in an increasingly human-like way.

 How do chatbots work?

 Natural language processing is a branch of artificial intelligence that teaches machines to read, analyze and interpret human language.
-This technology gives chatbots a baseline for understanding language structure and meaning.
+This technology gives bots a baseline for understanding language structure and meaning.
 NLP, in essence, allows the computer to understand what you are asking.
 NLU then takes that information and allows the computer to act based on the request.

 Chatbot applications in analytics